Basil-Panasiuk/auth-rbac-billing/README.md

 Swagger API docs available by adding /swagger to baseurl => localhost:3000/swagger

 ### Pre-seeded default admin:

 - email: admin@example.com
 - password: sudoadmin

+### Transactions

+- Deposit request create transaction with status SUCCESS
+- Transfer request create transaction with status PENDING
+- To cancel transfer transaction you should be the sender of a transfer or Admin
+- Approve transfer can only Admin